Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Conclusions and Future Works

 The main limitation of this work is the dataset used for training.
 The INbreast dataset is widely used in papers not only for segmentation but also for cancer detection.
 Nevertheless, it has only 410 images with some lesions underrepresented, such as architectural distortion, which has only a few cases.
 Another limitation is the number of models trained.
 Thus, our future directions are: first, expand the training dataset in order to reduce the lesions' classes imbalance and, second, evaluate more optimized architectures.

-The findings in this paper support the hypothesis that \textbf{lightweight models are capable of achieving good accuracy even under domain transfer}.
-Thus, we argue that there is no need for bigger models, making it possible to use CAD systems in environments with limited computational power, especially without GPUs.
+The findings in this paper support the hypothesis that \textbf{lightweight models are capable of achieving competitive accuracy even under domain transfer}.
+Thus, we argue that increasing model complexity does not necessarily translate into proportionally improved performance under constrained settings, making it possible to use CAD systems in environments with limited computational power, especially without GPUs.

+Future work will further formalize this trade-off by incorporating explicit latency and memory measurements, enabling more precise deployment-oriented evaluation.